 Rehearsals are always evenings and weekends, not during typical business hours.

 What does the rehearsal schedule look like?

-The confirmed schedules are set when chorus contracts are signed, but in general, music rehearsals are three to four nights per week, starting a month before staging starts.
+The confirmed schedules are set when chorus contracts are signed, but in general, music rehearsals are two to three nights per week, starting around six to eight weeks before the show.
 A week prior to opening night, rehearsals are every night and mandatory.

 Where do we perform?

 Rehearsals are held at Edmonton Opera's rehearsal hall, located at 15230 128 Ave.
 The productions are at the Jubilee Auditorium.

 Yes.
 Not by the first rehearsal, but definitely by the time the staging rehearsals start.
 Most chorus members find that they memorize the music without much effort, through the rehearsals themselves.

 How do I learn my music?